Ford Cutting Jobs In Europe, Moving Away From Less Profitable Vehicles

 Many automakers are also bracing for an expected slowdown in global demand for cars, Caldwell says.

-On Thursday, an auto industry group in China announced that car sales in that country declined in 2018 for the first time in decades.
+On Thursday, an auto industry group in China announced that car sales in that country declined in 2018, the first time in decades.